 1. Wallabies and Kangaroos:

-You'll see these lively critters hopping around like they're on a mission.
-But please remember to respect their space and enjoy watching them in their natural habitat.
+space and enjoy watching them from a safe distance.
 Don't get too close.
 They can hurt you.

 2. Bird Party: A Riot of Colours